zvercodebender/community-plugins/deployit-cloud-plugins/bring-your-own-cloud-plugin/README.md

 ## Determining the instance IP address ##

-After the `createCommand` creates a new instance of the host template, Deployit will need to find out it's IP address.
+After the `createCommand` creates a new instance of the host template, Deployit will need to find out its IP address.
 The BYOC plugin supports this via two properties, namely the `findIpAddressCommand` and the `findIpAddressRegex`.

 The `findIpAddressCommand` is executed (locally on the Deployit server) to determine the IP address and print it to standard output.
 Deployit captures this output and applies the `findIpAddressRegex` regular expression to the command output to determine the IP address.